telerik/fiddler-docs/Configure-Fiddler/Tasks/InstallFiddler.md

 [View the Fiddler System Requirements][1]

-1. Download the Fiddler Installer
+1. Download the Fiddler Classic Installer
 ---------------------------------

 +  [Download the full version of Fiddler][1].